Samsung is one of the most recognisable brands in the world, with many of its products leading the way in their respective markets.

 Is QLED better than OLED?

-Looking only at older TVs from 2017, the answer is no. One of the disadvantages of OLED is that it isn’t as bright as the brightest LED TVs.
+When the technology was emerging you might have said no, but it's a different situation now.
+One of the disadvantages of OLED is that it isn’t as bright as the brightest LED TVs.
 Manufacturers are chasing ever higher brightness so their TVs can produce more contrast and therefore a better image when playing HDR video, but another advantage of Samsung’s QLED tech is better colours.